-- Cosmetology 1500 hours: 450, 900 and 1200 hours - Barber 1000 hours: 450, 900 and 950

-- Esthetics 600 hours: 300 hours

-- Cosmetology Refresher 245 hours: 122.50 hours

-- Cosmetology Refresher 135 hours: 67.50 hours
+- Cosmetology 1500 hrs: 450, 900, and 1200 hours - Esthetics 600 hrs: 300 hours - Cosmetology Refresher 245 hrs: 122.50 hours - Cosmetology Refresher 135 hrs: 67.50 hours

-- Nail Technician 100 hours: 50 hours

-- Eyelash Technician 50 hours: 25 hours

 Transfer student evaluation periods are based on the total number of hours for which the transfer student is contracted.
-A transfer student will have at least one official evaluation prior to the midpoint of the contract length or at the time of evaluation periods described above, whichever is earlier.
+A transfer student will have at least one official evaluation prior to the midpoint of his/her contract length or at the time of evaluation periods described above, whichever is earlier.